vegaprotocol/documentation/docs/releases/overview.md

 Version 0.70.0 and 0.70.1 contains the fixes and minor enhancements to verify in Fairground before the validators deploy to the validator-run testnet for the Market Simulation #4 event.

-This deployment realises a number of further data node enhancements to aid performance and the management of the stored data.
-The indexes on the positions table have been reworked in order to maintain the performance of the network history on the data nodes.
-Additionally, the config for the size of the buffer has been adjusted to best utilise the node memory on startup.
+This deployment realises further data node enhancements to aid performance and improve management of stored data.
+The indexes on the positions table have been reworked in order to maintain performance of network history on the data nodes.
+Additionally, the buffer-size config has been adjusted to best utilise the node memory on startup.
 Finally, to help manage the volume of data being created, LP orders are no longer sent when resubmitted without any changes, giving a direct data storage benefit.

 :::caution Breaking changes
 **Add `marketIds` and `partyIds` to orders queries' filter.**: In order to allow getting all orders for a single party or market so that users can more easily find their orders across multiple keys or markets the API filtering has been enhanced.